Why is eating in the building an issue?

 "Everything they do is done for men to see: They make their phylacteries wide and the tassels on their garments long; they love the place of honor at banquets and the most important seats in the synagogues; they love to be greeted in the marketplaces and to have men call them 'Rabbi'" (Matthew 23:5-7).

 For some Jews, the synagogues were just one more opportunity to show off and to demonstrate their importance to the rest of the world.
-Church buildings and those that build them are very often fulfilling the same desire that the Pharisees used them for.
+Church buildings and those building them often fulfill the same desire the Pharisees used them for.
 Obviously, we need to avoid doing the same things they did.
 Some people erect architectural wonders for their place of service.
 For whose glory?
 They often claim for God's glory, but who are they really trying to impress?
-Take the Sistine Chapel for example.
+Take the Sistine Chapel, for example.
 Who gets mentioned more often, God or Michelangelo?

 "When it was almost time for the Jewish Passover, Jesus went up to Jerusalem.
 In the temple courts he found men selling cattle, sheep and doves, and others sitting at tables exchanging money.
 So he made a whip out of cords, and drove all from the temple area, both sheep and cattle; he scattered the coins of the money changers and overturned their tables.
 To those who sold doves he said, "Get these out of here!
 How dare you turn my Father's house into a market!""